 Andrew Garfield On Stage - Theater Credits, Bio and Tickets

 Garfield moved from LA to the UK at the age of three.
-He developed an interest for the theatre at a young age, taking acting classes in Guildford, Surrey, from the age of nine, joining a small youth theatre workshop group in Epsom, and appearing in a youth theatre production of Bugsy Malone.
-He attended the Priory Preparatory School in Banstead, followed by City of London Freemen's School in Ashtead and, after taking a Theatre Studies A-Level, he successfully auditioned for the Central School of Speech and Drama in London.
+He developed an interest in the theatre at a young age, taking acting classes in Guildford, Surrey, from age 9, joining a small youth theatre workshop group in Epsom, and appearing in a youth theatre production of Bugsy Malone.
+He attended the Priory Preparatory School in Banstead, followed by City of London Freemen's School in Ashtead and, after taking a Theatre Studies A Level, he successfully auditioned for the Central School of Speech and Drama in London.
 He graduated in 2004.